Sarah Hentschel | Watson Goepel LLP

 Sarah has had cases before the Employment Standards Tribunal of BC, the BC Human Rights Tribunal, the Industrial Relations Board, the Canadian Human Rights Tribunal, the Office of the Information and Privacy Commissioner, the Social Security Tribunal, and the Supreme and Provincial Courts of British Columbia.

-Workplace Law
+Workplace Law – For Businesses

 • Transferring employees between businesses during purchase or sale of business

-• Drafting, assessing, or applying workplace policies for employees
+• Drafting, assessing, or applying workplace policies

-• Drafting employment contracts
+• Drafting employment contracts for businesses

 • Providing advice and strategy regarding breaches of contract including non-solicitation clauses, privacy, and non-competition clauses

-• Strategic advice regarding workers compensation matters
+• Strategic advice for businesses regarding WorkSafe BC matters

 Disability Law